-Dear Jenn
+Dear Jenn,

-Determination of Design of Funding Mechanism: non-degree delivery at levels 3 - 7 on the New Zealand Qualification and Credentials Framework and all industry training
+Determination of Design of Funding Mechanism: delivery at Levels 3-7 (non-degree) on the New Zealand Qualification and Credentials Framework and all industry training

 I am writing to advise you of a determination of the design of a funding mechanism, under section 419 of the Education and Training Act 2020 (the Act).
-This is one of two determinations comprising the unified funding system for vocational education and training.
+This is one of two determinations for the unified funding system for vocational education and training.

-This determination is for non-degree tertiary tuition and training at levels 3 - 7 on the New Zealand Qualifications and Credentials Framework and all industry training, as well as learner-based funding via the learner component.
+This determination is for non-degree tertiary tuition and training at Levels 3 - 7 on the New Zealand Qualifications and Credentials Framework and all industry training, as well as learner-based funding via the learner component.

 The new determination is set out in the appendix to this letter.
-The determination covers the funding of provision delivered from 1 January 2023.
+The determination covers the funding of provision delivered from 1 January 2024.

-Under section 422 of the Act, it is the Tertiary Education Commission's responsibility to develop the details needed to implement my determinations of the design of funding mechanisms.
-I want to stress the importance of your continued focus on tertiary education organisations' Learner Success initiatives to support the success of these funds.
+Under section 422 of the Act, it is the Tertiary Education Commission's (TEC responsibility to develop the details needed to implement my determinations of the design of funding mechanisms.
+Your continued focus on tertiary education organisations' Learner Success initiatives will be important in supporting the success of these funds.

-Yours sincerely,
+Yours sincerely.

-Hon Chris Hipkins Minister of Education
+Hon Jan Tinetti Minister of Education

-DETERMINATION OF DESIGN OF FUNDING MECHANISM: NON-DEGREE DELIVERY AT LEVELS 3 - 7 ON THE NEW ZEALAND QUALIFICATION AND CREDENTIALS FRAMEWORK AND ALL INDUSTRY TRAINING
+DETERMINATION OF DESIGN OF FUNDING MECHANISM: DELIVERY AT LEVELS 3 - 7 (NON-DEGREE) ON THE NEW ZEALAND QUALIFICATION AND CREDENTIALS FRAMEWORK AND ALL INDUSTRY TRAINING